top of page

 SP

-Suzanne Power, Acting Principal T3 2019 to T3 2021 & Executive Principal of Online Learning T4 2021
+Suzanne Power, Acting Principal T3 2019 to T3 2021; Executive Principal of Connected Learning from T4 2021 to present; Executive Principal from 19 August 2024; BCEL Director since April 2023

 Ms Power was transitioned to the role of Acting Principal from within the school following the sudden resignation of Christine Lucas mid 2019.
 The Association understand Ms Power was previously responsible for BCC's Curriculum Development K-6.